LOT-assets/gitops-testdrive/docs/installing-gitops.md

 **Note:** If you is using OCP 4.9+ you can use the OpenShift credentials

-# Accessing to OpenShift GitOps Webconsole
+# Accessing to OpenShift GitOps Webconsole on Openshift 4.9

-In the Application menu select **Cluster Argo CD**
+In order to access to OpenShift on version 4.9+ access to Application menu and select **Cluster Argo CD**

 ![Installing Operator](/img/installingC6.png "Installing Operator")